Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

       //JavaScript goes here
       str = "This is my first message";
-      console.log(str);  // This will show up in the browser's JavaScript console. alert(str);        // This will create a popup message in the browser.
+      console.log(str);  // This will show up in the browser's JavaScript console. alert(str);        // This will show a popup message in the browser.
+Use sparingly!
     </script>
   </head>
 <body>